-- 2 Click the Administration menu > Set Admin Password. - 3 Specify a new password, then click OK. - 4 Click File > Exit to close the application.
+- 1 Make sure you have launched the Emergency Recovery application and loaded the device's ERI file.
+See Launching the Emergency Recovery Application. - 2 Click the Administration menu > Set Admin Password. - 3 Specify a new password, then click OK. - 4 Click File > Exit to close the application.

-1 1 Using the Emergency Recovery Console (Command Line)
+Using the Emergency Recovery Console (Command Line)